microsoft/devicescript/website/docs/getting-started/register-changes.md

 # Register changes

 The `sensor` client exposes `pressure` register object.
-We can read the register value to retreive the air pressure sensor last reading.
+We can read the register value to retrieve the air pressure sensor last reading.
 As mentioned in the Jacdac docs, the reading is in `hPa` and should be around 1000.